Computational Linguistics Certificate

 - INLS 690-270 Data Mining: Methods and Applications

-Students enrolled in, or who have background in Computer Science or Information Science must take 3 courses from:
+Students enrolled in, or who have background in Computer Science or Information Science must take at least two courses from:

 - LING 401 Language and Computers